Urban Sociology of Australian Cities: Sydney, Melbourne, Brisbane

 Homelessness and Housing Inequality in the United States

-Homelessness in America: A Sociological View
+Homelessness and Social Policy in California: A Sociological Analysis

 Introduction on Homelessness and Housing Inequality Homelessness in the United States is not merely the absence of a physical roof; it is a complex social condition produced by structural economic forces, historical injustices, public policy decisions, and everyday social interactions.
 In recent years the problem has intensified: official counts and service providers report rising numbers … Read more